-The Indian Air force (IAF) comprises of 1,322 aircrafts that include 680 combat aircrafts and 305 helicopters, presently operating in a total of 34 squadrons.
+The Indian Air force (IAF) comprises of 1,322 aircraft that include 680 combat aircraft and 305 helicopters, presently operating in a total of 34 squadrons.

 Most of the IAF’s 797 fighter jets are of Soviet/Russian origin.
 These include the Mikoyan-Gurevich MiG-21, Mikoyan MiG-27, Mikoyan MiG-29 as well as the Sukhoi Su-30MKI.
 The IAF also has the Anglo-French SEPECAT Jaguar and French Mirage 2000 aircraft, produced under license.

 The MiG-21 around 200 of them, forms the backbone of the IAF however these aircrafts were acquired in the late 1960s and early 70s and they have been aging and almost become obsolete.
 The Mig-21′s also have a poor safety record and hence the need for replacement is necessary.
 There is an estimate that in the nine years from 1993 to 2002, IAF lost over 100 pilots in 283 accidents and around 50 pilots have been lost in MiG-21s alone.